Haypierre/upgraded-happiness/README.md

 This is a small school math project dealing with some basics probabilities notion (Binomial and Poisson distribution).
 It is fun to constate the huge computation time distance between these two.
-It is coded with Python.
+It is coded with Python3.

 Here is the subject: